colinta/teacup/README.md

 A community-driven DSL for creating user interfaces on the iphone.

-**Note: for a yet-unknown reason teacup does not compile correctly using ruby 2.0.
-Use 1.9.3 instead please, or help determine what is wrong with 2.0.**

 Using teacup, you can easily create and style layouts while keeping your code dry.
 The goal is to offer a rubyesque (well, actually a rubymotion-esque) way to create interfaces programmatically.